 What makes a good press release, first and foremost, is having a compelling story that will bring value to readers’ everyday lives.
 Announcing a new location might be exciting enough for a local audience.
 But for a national audience, you need something that will make them drop everything and click.
 If you haven’t found this hook just yet, it might be worth waiting until inspiration strikes.

-For more tips on writing a press release, be sure to check out our guide Top 5 Press Release Mistakes.
+For more tips on writing a press release, be sure to check out our guide Press Release Best Practices.